 It is important when you compare car insurance rates to understand as much as you can about how your car insurance rates are calculated and to debunk the popular car insurance myths in order to ensure that you are saving money on car insurance as much as possible.

-The Color Of Your Car Does Not Matter
+Myth #1 – The Color of Your Car Does Not Matter

-Sports Car Drivers Do Not Automatically Have Higher Car Insurance
+Myth #2 – Sports Car Drivers Always Have Higher Car Insurance

 Owning a sports car does not automatically equate to having higher car insurance.
 Studies have shown that there are many other types of car classes, certain makes, and models that are much more costly to insure than sports cars.